2025 Global Sumud Flotilla: Familia Madeira and Alma

 In response to the Familia Madeira attack, the Tunisian National Guard said it had not detected any drones in the area and that the fire started amongst the life jackets on board the ship, suggesting that a cigarette could have been responsible for the fire.
 Expert analysis reported by BBC Verify stated that the video "casts serious doubt on the Tunisian authorities' version of events".
 GSF subsequently called for the evacuation of flotilla ships, however some participants and volunteers decided to remain in order to protect the vessels.
 According to organisers, the Portuguese ship sustained damage to the main deck as well as the lower-deck.
 A GSF spokesperson held Israel responsible for the incident, and the UN Special Rapporteur on the occupied Palestinian territories, Francesca Albanese, who was herself in Tunis to salute the convoy, speculated that Israel could be responsible, declaring that, "If confirmed, it is an attack against Tunisian sovereignty."
 Soon after, various sources questioned where the drones originally departed from for the Familia Madeira and Alma attacks in Tunisia, with suggestions including Malta, Greece (namely Crete) or Italy (specifically from Sigonella, where in the previous days Israeli planes had made a landing).

 On 11 September, Italian Foreign Minister Antonio Tajani called on Israel to "respect the rights of its citizens involved," reporting to parliament that the flotilla would be monitored, while providing diplomatic support to the 57 Italian citizens participating in the flotilla.
-The Unione Sindacale di Base (USB) of Italy stated that, in response to the both the Alma and Familia Madeira attacks, it would declare a general strike on 22 September, blocking ports, highways, and stations in co-operation with the Autonomous Collective of Port Workers of Genoa.
+The Unione Sindacale di Base (USB) of Italy stated that, in response to both the Alma and Familia Madeira attacks, it would declare a general strike on 22 September, blocking ports, highways, and stations in co-operation with the Autonomous Collective of Port Workers of Genoa.
 Soon after the strikes and the protests occurred successfully, involving over 70 Italian cities, the Flotilla thanked Italian strikers and protesters for their support through a statement by Yassine Lafram, the president of the Union of Islamic Communities and Organisations in Italy.